hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 # Prerequisite

-Before starting this tutorial, read the blog post [Kubernetes Cluster as Code - Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), which includes steps for creating a Kubernetes cluster.
-This post expands upon that scenario by examining how to upgrade a cluster's Kubernetes version & OS version of its worker nodes.
+Before implementing the steps shown in this tutorial, please read the blog post [Kubernetes Cluster as Code - Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), which includes the steps required to create a Kubernetes cluster.
+This post expands upon that scenario by examining how to upgrade a cluster's Kubernetes version and the OS version of its worker nodes.

 # Verify existing Kubernetes cluster

-After the cluster is created following the instructions found in the  [Kubernetes Cluster as Code - Part 1 blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), launch HPE GreenLake Central console and verify that the cluster is present under the appropriate tenant.
+After the cluster is created following the instructions found in the  [Kubernetes Cluster as Code - Part 1 blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), launch the HPE GreenLake Central console and verify that the cluster is present under the appropriate tenant.

 You should see the  **tf-test**  cluster present under  **Dashboard -> Manage your Private Cloud -> Containers**.

 ![](https://developer.hpe.com/img/cluster_list.jpg)

-Below is the reference Terraform configuration file for the existing cluster.
+Shown below is the reference Terraform configuration file for the existing cluster.

 ```hcl
 terraform {